-According to our research editor, “Even though CLA is quite popular as a daily supplement for maintaining lean muscle tissue, there is no solid evidence that this essential fatty acid causes weight loss or reduced BMI (body mass index).”
+We first noticed an issue with results with GNC Total Lean CLA ingredients.
+According to our Research Editor, “Even though CLA is quite popular as a daily supplement for maintaining lean muscle tissue, there is no solid evidence that this essential fatty acid causes weight-loss or reduced BMI (body mass index).”

 One customer said, “I bought the 180 count bottle, I didn’t notice any difference after 5 weeks.”